Austin Riley Preview, Player Props: Braves vs. Mets

 Austin Riley At The Plate

-- Among qualified hitters in MLB action, he ranks 26th in batting average, 51st in on-base percentage, and 15th in slugging.
+- Among qualified hitters in MLB, he ranks 32nd in batting average, 60th in on-base percentage, and 19th in slugging.

-- Riley has driven in a run in 48 games this season (38.7%), including 21 games with more than one RBI (16.9%).
-He has also driven home three or more of his team's runs in six contests.
+- Riley has had at least one RBI in 38.4% of his games this season (48 of 125), with more than one RBI 21 times (16.8%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.